Rich People Are Ruining Wine

 Lifestyle vintners have also left their mark on Napa’s landscape.
 Most refer to themselves with straight faces as “farmers,” even as “environmentalists,” while more trees are cut on surrounding mountainsides for yet more vineyards.
 They loudly praise the valley’s exemplary past and glorious future while exploiting its present.
 For instance, a prominent computer-boom beneficiary named Mike Davis has spent more millions on his sprawling new winery than will likely ever be recovered through wine sales.
 Since the Napa Valley floor is all planted, only the hillsides are available for new vineyards.
 And Davis is bent on scraping out a vineyard high on Howell Mountain that would adversely affect a precious wildlife preserve, one of the state’s most biologically rich remnants.
 (Davis did not respond to an interview request.)

 There’s been a clamor over similar plots of land as a changing climate has prompted vintners to get the most out of Napa before possibly having to move on to the Pacific Northwest or the Rockies.
 Many lifestyle vintners are developers who resent objections to their plans by members of the community.
 Such names are common on labels.
-One—Craig Hall of HALL Wines—has been in a decade-long struggle with a local community that’s trying to prevent his cutting of some 28,000 oaks on more than 2,000 acres in a remote part of the county.
-A Dallas developer and former co-owner of the Dallas Cowboys, Hall, like Trump, has bounced back from bankruptcy and moves among high-risk investments.
+One—Craig Hall of HALL Wines—has been in a decade-long struggle with a local community that’s trying to prevent his cutting of some 14,000 trees on more than 2,000 acres in a remote part of the county.* A Dallas developer and former co-owner of the Dallas Cowboys, Hall, like Trump, has bounced back from bankruptcy and moves among high-risk investments.

-Hall’s new project in Napa would deforest a 2,300-acre untrammeled swath that has never been ravaged by forest fires and supports many very old trees.
-This destruction wouldn’t be for something useful like growing food, but rather for yet more derivative wine beyond the financial reach of most people.
+Hall’s new project in Napa would partially deforest a 2,300-acre untrammeled swath of land.* This destruction wouldn’t be for something useful like growing food, but rather for yet more derivative wine beyond the financial reach of most people.
 Locals fear that mansions will follow, as they so often do in California.
 (Hall declined to be interviewed for this story, and a representative of his referred me to the county’s public records about the new project.)

 After several disputes like this, social discord has grown steadily in the valley.
 Thousands of Napans signed a petition to put an initiative on the 2016 ballot to increase regulation of timber cutting in the hills.
 But a phalanx of trade groups—the Napa Valley Vintners (the host of an exclusive annual wine auction), the Napa Valley Grapegrowers, and the Winegrowers of Napa County (a coalition of corporations and wealthy individuals)—opposed it.
 The industry’s sway was clear when the county disqualified the initiative on a technicality.